therayy/data-exchange-industry/CD-NOTES.md

 ### Senario A:
 **`proxy.attempt=N`**
 , The Remote ID has both a Functional Authority and Proxy record on your C:D node. <br/>
 🔗 Your C:D node will attempt to validate the incoming ID with the Functional Authority record.
-If this fails, the process fails. ~~C:D will not try the Proxy record.~~
+If this fails, the process fails. _C:D will not try the Proxy record._

 ### Senario B:
 **`proxy.attempt=N`**
 , The Remote ID has only a Proxy record on your C:D node <br/>
-🔗 Your C:D node will first look in Functional Authorities for the incoming ID and ~~will not find a record for the incoming ID~~
+🔗 Your C:D node will first look in Functional Authorities for the incoming ID and _will not find a record for the incoming ID_
 - C:D will then look in Proxies for a record.
 Finding it
 - C:D will map the process to the `LocalUserid` specified in the Proxy record.
-- C:D will then attempt to validate the LocalUserid in the Functional Authorities records.
-If this validation for the LocalUserid fails, the process fails.
+- C:D will then attempt to validate the `LocalUserid` in the Functional Authorities records.
+- _If this validation for the LocalUserid fails, the process fails._

 ### Senario C:
 **`proxy.attempt=Y`**
+, The Remote ID has both a Functional Authority and Proxy record on your C:D node. <br/>
+🔗 Your C:D node will first look in the Proxy records.
+Finding the record.
+- C:D will map the process to the `LocalUserid` specified in the Proxy record.
+- C:D will then attempt to validate the `LocalUserid` in the Functional Authorities records.
+- If this validation for the `LocalUserid` fails, the process fails. _C:D will not try the Functional Authorities record for the incoming ID._

+### Senario D:
+**`proxy.attempt=Y`**
 , The Remote ID has only a Proxy record on your C:D node. <br/>
-🔗 Your C:D node will first look in Functional Authorities for the incoming ID and ~~will not find a record for the incoming ID~~
+🔗 Your C:D node will first look in the Proxy records.
+Finding the record.
-- C:D will then look in Proxies for a record.
-Finding it
 - C:D will map the process to the `LocalUserid` specified in the Proxy record.
-- C:D will then attempt to validate the LocalUserid in the Functional Authorities records.
-If this validation for the LocalUserid fails, the process fails.
+- C:D will then attempt to validate the `LocalUserid` in the Functional Authorities records.
+- If this validation for the `LocalUserid` fails, the process fails.
+- If your C:D node does not find a Proxy record, it will look in Functional Authorities for a record for the remote ID.
+Not finding one, _the process will fail._